-Finally, Web 3.0 is characterized by the use of decentralized technology requiring no controlling nodes to operate.
-It’s way more sophisticated than the old-school web page development.
+Finally, Web 3.0 uses decentralized technology requiring no controlling nodes to operate.
+It’s way more sophisticated than old-school web page development.
 The building blocks of decentralized technology include:

 - Blockchain.
-A distributed ledger that uses numerous nodes so that the information cannot be deleted.
+A distributed ledger uses numerous nodes so that the information cannot be deleted.

 - Smart contracts.
 Contracts are executed automatically upon fulfillment of certain conditions.

 - NFTs.
 Non-fungible tokens are digital representations of assets containing information about ownership rights.